resbaz/nectar-cloud-lessons/Lessons/Lesson_I/Lesson_I.md

 process.
 If you do see nothing, be happy.
 Dependent on the the numbers, just move on and leave the helpers to sort those who haven't.

-The first time you log on to the Research Cloud dashboard, you get given a **free** project/tenant, with three-months worth of time if you run the largest computer you are allowed to on it all the time.
+The first time you log on to the Research Cloud dashboard, you get given a **free** trial project, with three-months worth of time if you run the largest computer you are allowed to on it all the time.

 If you only use your smallest computer for short periods of time, and terminate them religiously after each run, you